box/box-developer-changelog/2018-06-18-box-android-sdk-v420-released.md

 published_at: '2018-06-18'
 fullyTranslated: true
 ---
-# Box Android SDK `v4.2.0`のリリース
+# Box Android SDK `v4.2.0` released

-このバージョンは、TLS 1.0のサポート終了後に16台以上のデバイスをサポートすることを目的としています。
+This version is to provide support for 16+ devices once TLS 1.0 is deprecated.